-We have hand picked some tools below which we believe will be useful for your hunt.
+Below we have hand picked some tools below which we believe will be useful for your hunt.
 All of the them together should be enough to help you gather large amounts of data, enough to hopefully find at least one bug!
-New tools come out all the time and we will do our best to keep updating this list.
-Be sure to check each creator out on GitHub & show your support!

 Burp Suite by PortSwigger is used for monitoring requests from your computer & websites.
 PortSwigger offer a free community edition and also a PRO edition, which also gives you access to extensions.
 The community edition works fine for those just starting out in bug bounties however the extensions that come with PRO definitely do make your life a lot easier.
 If you can upgrade, it's recommended.
 This is the most used tool when conducting website security testing.